Od1nB/prompter/README.md

 ```
 which prompter
 ```
-Then add a line as such in your zsh file:
+Then add a line as such in your bash file:
 ```
 PROMPT='$(prompter)'
 ```